dslaborg/germeval2024/README.md

 # GermEval2024

-### Paper: **"Detecting Sexism in German Online Newspaper Comments with Open-Source Text Embeddings (Team GDA, GerMS-Detect Subtasks 1 and 2, Closed Track)"**
+Repository containing the experiments described in our paper for the GermEval 2024 challenge: *"Detecting Sexism in German Online Newspaper Comments with Open-Source Text Embeddings (Team GDA, GermEval2024 Shared Task 1: GerMS-Detect, Subtasks 1 and 2, Closed Track)"*.

-### Authors: Florian Bremm, Patrick Gustav Blaneck, Tobias Bornheim, Niklas Grieger and Stephan Bialonski
+**Authors:** Florian Bremm, Patrick Gustav Blaneck, Tobias Bornheim, Niklas Grieger and Stephan Bialonski

-Welcome to the GermEval2024 repository of *Team GDA*!

 This README provides instructions on how to set up the environment, preprocess the data, perform a grid search for model parameters, test models, and generate submission files.